oayanda/Deploying_Wordpress_Solution_in_AWS-EC2/project_6.md

 ls /dev | grep xvd
 ```
 ![](images/5.png)
 Use df -h command to see all mounts and free space on your server.
+Notice ***xvd2*** is the only partition visible and this created automatically during the instance creation.
 ```bash
 df -h
 ```
 ![](images/6.png)
-Use gdisk utility to create a single GPT partition on each of the **3** volumes.
+Now, let's use gdisk utility to create a single GPT Linux lvm partition on each of the **3** volumes so that it can be used by the web server instance.

 ```bash
 sudo gdisk /dev/xvdg
 ```
 ![](images/7.png)
+***Repeat above steps for the remaining 2 volumes.***

 Verfiy the partitions are configured as required on each of the 3 disks.
 ```bash
 lsblk